pybop-team/PyBOP/CONTRIBUTING.md

 pre-commit run ruff
 ```

 ruff is configured inside the file `pre-commit-config.yaml`, allowing us to ignore some errors.
-If you think this should be added or removed, please submit an [issue](#issues)
+If you think this should be added or removed, please submit an [issue](https://guides.github.com/features/issues/).

 When you commit your changes they will be checked against ruff automatically (see [Pre-commit checks](#pre-commit-checks)).